munt/munt/mt32emu_qt/README.txt

    supports this configuration and should be able to open any MIDI-in port in the system by using '+' button of "MIDI Input" panel or "New MIDI port..." item in "Tools" menu.
    When there is no MIDI-in port available, the dedicated MIDI driver can be used to forward MIDI messages to mt32emu-qt for playback.
-This is done automatically by the driver when it detects a running instanse of mt32emu-qt.
+This is done automatically by the driver when it detects a running instance of mt32emu-qt.

 2) CoreMIDI
    Upon startup, mt32emu-qt creates destination "Mt32EmuPort" and listens for connections.
 The user can create